csdavids519/MoonJumper/README.md

 - Add more complicated variation to game play to manage game difficulty, such as managing what size jump objects come and how often.
 - Add animations to the 'Space Man' to display new action when jumping or using jet pack.
 - Attention can be taken to improve the Google Lighthouse performance score.
+- Make all game difficulty parameter and image sizes responsive to the users screen for consistent pay experience.

 ---
 ## Credits